uSwitch

 How accurate are energy monitors?

-Whole home monitors are not as good at working out the power consumption of individual devices, as you have to measure overall consumption with a device turned on, and then measure it again with it switched off, which can be problematic and not very accurate.
+Whole home monitors are not as good at working out the power consumption of individual devices, as you have to measure overall consumption with a device turned on, and then measure it again with it switched off, which can be problematic.

-However, the advantage of whole home monitors is that they can cover devices which do not have plugs, such as alarm systems, immersion heaters, lighting circuits, central heating pumps and controllers, showers, cookers, and other direct wired devices (although only in total).
-A plug-in meter cannot measure these.
+The advantage of whole home monitors is that they can cover devices which do not have plugs, such as alarm systems, immersion heaters, lighting circuits, central heating pumps and controllers, showers, cookers, and other direct-wired devices (although only in total).

 Energy monitors vary considerably in terms of their features and how much they cost, so you might want to compare a few different models before you buy one.
 Some of the most convenient features and benefits of energy monitors include:

-• being able to look at historical data including daily, weekly and monthly usage.
+• The ability to look at historical data including daily, weekly and monthly usage.